guardrailsio/custom-engine-seed/README.md

 You would have to map all [existing rules of `gosec`](https://github.com/securego/gosec#available-rules) from `G101` until `G505`.
 If you have created a custom rule `G606`, then the mapping file must contain that as well.

-For each ruleID of the custom engine, it has to define whether it is `enabled` or not.
+Each ruleID of the custom engine has to define whether it is enabled or not.
-If it is not `enabled`, it is not going to be considered a `vulnerability` by GuardRails, rather a `finding` of a tool that is considered irrelevant.
+If `enable` is not set to `true` then it is not going to be considered a `vulnerability` by GuardRails, rather a `finding` of a tool that is considered irrelevant.
 This makes it possible to customize the reporting of tools based on risk appetite, internal company requirements and ensure that the noise of tools is kept to a minimum.

 Finally, every ruleId of the custom engine has to be mapped to our internal GuardRails vulnerability ID.
 This is important to allow us to group different vulnerabilities across engines and run de-duplication of findings, amongst other useful things.